-Term / Acronym Definition Field Verification of Critical Controls A Front-Line Leadership led process that utilizes SIF critical control checklists to conduct field observations and interviews during SIF exposure jobs to verify that critical controls are in place and functioning as designed.
-High Energy An element of work that involves more than 500 ft-lbs of physical energy.
-High-Energy Incident An instance where the high-energy source was released and where the worker came in contact with or proximity to the high- energy source.
-H-SIF - High- Energy Serious Injury or Fatality Incident with a release of high energy in the absence of a direct control where a serious injury is sustained.
+Term / Acronym Definition Energy Proximity A circumstance where a high-energy source may be within 6 feet of a worker before being contained or any distance when there is restricted egress from the energy source.
+Energy Release An instance where energy source changes state and is exposed to the environment.
+Exposure Condition where high energy is present in the absence of a Direct Control; a state of vulnerability.
+Field Verification of Critical Controls A Front-Line Leadership led process that utilizes SIF critical control checklists to conduct field observations and interviews during jobs with SIF risk to verify that critical controls are in place and functioning as designed.
+High Energy A hazard that exceeds 1500 Joules (approx. 500 footpounds) of physical energy and is most likely to cause a SIF if an employee contacts the energy.
+High Energy Control Assessments An observation-based assessment method that measures the proportion of high-energy hazards that have corresponding Direct Controls in place.
+High-Energy Incident An instance where the high-energy source was released and where the worker came in contact with or proximity to the high-energy source.
+HSIF - High- Energy Serious Injury or Fatality Incident with a release of high energy in the absence of a Direct Control where a serious injury is sustained.
 Low Severity Incident with a release of low energy where no serious injury is sustained.
-L-SIF - Low- Energy Serious Injury or Fatality Incident with a release of low energy in the absence of a direct control where a serious injury is sustained.
-P-SIF - Potential Serious Injury or Fatality Incident with a release of high energy in the absence of a direct control where a serious injury is not sustained.
+LSIF - Low- Energy Serious Injury or Fatality Incident with a release of low energy in the absence of a Direct Control where a serious injury is sustained.
+PSIF - Potential Serious Injury or Fatality Incident with a release of high energy in the absence of a Direct Control where a serious injury is not sustained.
 Proximity A hazardous circumstance where the boundary of the high energy exposure is within 6 feet of a worker who has unrestricted egress.
 Any distance to a high energy source when there is a confined space or situation with restricted egress where a worker potentially cannot escape the energy source.

-Released Instance where energy source changes state while exposed to the environment Safety Management Controls The entire system of controls designed to protect people in SIF exposure situations includes equipment, training, operating procedures, signs and labels, PPE, etc. SIF - Serious Injury and Fatality A work-related injury or illness that was life-threatening, life- altering, or fatal.
-SIF focuses on acute injury exposure only and does not include chronic injury exposure, e.g., Muscular- Skeletal Disorders (MSDs) of ergonomic origin, hearing loss, etc. SIF Decision Logic The set of decision rules or parameters utilized for classifying incidents and determining SIF potential reliably.
+Term / Acronym Definition Released Instance where energy source changes state while exposed to the environment.
+Safety Management Controls The entire system of controls designed to protect people in situations with SIF risk includes equipment, training, operating procedures, signs and labels, Personal Protective Equipment (PPE), etc. SIF - Serious Injury and Fatality A work-related injury or illness that was life-threatening, life- altering, or fatal.
+SIF focuses on acute injury exposure only and does not include chronic injury exposure, e.g., Muscular- Skeletal Disorders (MSDs) of ergonomic origin, hearing loss, etc. SIF Decision Logic A structured set of decision-making rules or parameters for reliably classifying incidents and determining SIF potential.
+SIF Decision Tree A validated framework to consistently and reliably classify safety incidents based on concepts of High Energy and Direct Controls in high-risk task(s).
+SIF Precursor A high-risk situation in which management controls or systems are either absent, ineffective, or not complied with and which will result in a serious or fatal injury if allowed to continue.
+Success Condition where high energy is present but is not released because of the presence of a Direct Control.